ryerrabelli/ECV-Analysis-Public/docs/README.md

 # ECV-Analysis

+This repository contains the code and data for the manuscript "The Optimal Prediction Model for Successful External Cephalic Version" accepted to the American Journal of Perinatology in 2024.
+Below is a template README that I use for all my projects.

 ## Installation/Usage
 This is not a python package to be "installed".
 The code can be used immediately after cloning from Github.